irrelevant2021/Irrelevant-Manual/reinvent4/QSARtuna/README.md

 #### ‘QSARtuna.ipynb’
-  is for building model of QSAR.
+  is for building model of QSAR.  （merged model using train+test data.）

 #### 'staged_learning.toml'